DiogoGuerra/CheckWeatherAngular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# App Funcionalities
+- The app starts in a dashboard, with a searchbar where the user can insert a location name.
+- If the location name exists, it will display the current weather in that location, along with options to view the 7-day forecast and more information about the location.
+- Users can also switch between Celsius and Fahrenheit for the temperature display.